Skip to content

 Reason Fix

-EXPIRED_MEMBERSHIP Member's membership is expired in your gym software
+Expired membership Member's membership is expired — update in your gym software and force a sync

-API_UNAVAILABLE DFACS was offline and the barcode wasn't in the local cache
+Offline - Barcode not found locally DFACS was offline and barcode wasn't in the local cache — wait for connectivity to restore

 If the member should have access but is being denied, the most common cause is that the last sync hasn't picked up a recent membership change.
 Force a sync: Dashboard → Status → Force Sync.